Agamennon/redux-tiny-router/README.md

-In there, is business as usual, you could naturally dispatch your own actions with part of the router state, to your own part of the state and point your app there if you want, dispatch actions based on some part of the router state to fetch some data or whatever, you can even do redirects differently , by calling `utils.urlToRouter(url)` it returns a new router object based on the url you feed it, now place that on action.router and send it forward `next(action)` and you are done, you could of course just dispatch a navigateTo action and not return next(action) as we did on the example above, just showing how you can monkey around in your reducer, as this router works in a redux flow and it's just state, you have plenty of opportunity to interact.
+In there, is business as usual, you could naturally dispatch your own actions with part of the router state, to your own part of the state and point your app there if you want, dispatch actions based on some part of the router state to fetch some data or whatever, you can even do redirects differently , by calling `utils.urlToRouter(url)` it returns a new router object based on the url you fed it, now place that on action.router and send it forward `next(action)` and you are done, you could of course just dispatch a navigateTo action and not return next(action) as we did on the example above, just showing how you can monkey around in your reducer, as this router works in a redux flow and it's just state, you have plenty of opportunity to interact.